gohsonghan98/gitbookclone/document/function/Comparation/less/less.md

 ### Description

 The less than comparison operator.
+The result will return true or false.

 ### Flowchart